samanpaidar/crud/README.md

 # crud
-A simple CRUD Angular.js and Mongo DB app
+A simple CRUD Angular.js,Express,Node and Mongo DB app you need this modules to run the app express mongojs body-parser mongoose